-The Local Governing Body (LGB) has overall responsibility for:
+The School Governance Group (SGG) has overall responsibility for:

-- The monitoring and implementation of this policy and of the behaviour procedures at the school.
-This includes the policy's effectiveness in addressing and understanding any Autism related drivers of behaviours of concern. - Ensuring that this policy, as written, does not discriminate on any grounds, including, but not limited to, age, disability, gender reassignment, marriage and civil partnership, race, religion or belief, sex and sexual orientation. - Promoting a whole-school culture where calm, dignity and structure encompass every space and activity. - Handling complaints regarding this policy, as outlined in the school's Complaints policy - Ratification and review of the policy on the management of positive behaviour in NAS and NASATs Schools. - Reviewing reports from the Responsible/Nominated Individual on the incidence of selfinjurious behaviour (delegated to the Quality and Risk Committee).
+• The monitoring and implementation of this policy and of the behaviour procedures at the school.
+This includes the policy's effectiveness in addressing and understanding any Autism - related drivers of behaviours of concern.

+- Ensuring that this policy, as written, does not discriminate on any grounds, including, but not limited to, age, disability, gender reassignment, marriage and civil partnership, race, religion or belief, sex and sexual orientation. - Promoting a whole-school culture where calm, dignity and structure encompass every space and activity. - Handling complaints regarding this policy, as outlined in the school's Complaints policy - Ratification and review of the policy on the management of positive behaviour in NAS Schools. - · Reviewing reports from the Safeguarding Lead and the High-Risk Panel as needed

-Managing Director of Education
+Managing Director of Education Responsibilities